Table of contents

 According to the latest guidelines, the first medication likely to be offered a baby with GORD is Gaviscon.
 Gaviscon is a mixture of sodium alginate and potassium bicarbonate.
 It works by forming a layer on top of the stomach contents, which makes the baby less likely to regurgitate.
 Usually the baby is prescribed sachets of Gaviscon, which need to be mixed with either cooled boiled water or expressed breastmilk after their feed, or the sachet can be added to a bottle of formula if the baby is formula fed.
 There is some useful practical information about giving infant Gaviscon here.

-If the alginate (Gaviscon) therapy does not help within 1-2 weeks, then if symptoms are severe enough, the baby may be prescribed either ranitidine or omeprazole.
-Both of these drugs reduce the amount of stomach acid produced.
+If the alginate (Gaviscon) therapy does not help within 1-2 weeks, then if symptoms are severe enough, the baby may be prescribed an acid-suppressant medicine such as omeprazole.
+(You may see ranitidine mentioned in older articles — it was withdrawn worldwide in 2020 and is no longer prescribed.)
+These drugs reduce the amount of stomach acid produced.

 However, as with so many drugs, there are side effects, namely that drugs which reduce acid production may reduce nutrient absorption, and have been linked with an increase in allergies further down the line.